Using GPUs¶

 Example job submissions¶

 The following examples show the basic outline of job scripts for GPU nodes.
-Note that while the general rule for compute nodes is to strictly request only the cores and RAM you will be using, our GPU jobs are GPU-centric: request only the GPUs you will be using, but select 12 cores per GPU, and 7.5GB per core.
-More detailed examples can also be found on the application-specific pages on this site (e.g. TensorFlow)
+Whilst the general rule for compute nodes is to strictly request only the cores and RAM you will be using, our GPU jobs are GPU-centric, so requests should focus around the number of GPUs required.

 h_vmem does not need to account for GPU RAM